 On September 7, 2011, the ABA Model Rule of Professional Conduct 1.6 (a) stated that an attorney must not reveal information received from a client without consent and must take necessary precautions to protect electronic communications.
 These rules demand that attorneys take “reasonable care to protect the confidentiality of client information, including information contained in e-mail communications in the course of a representation.”
 Secure email for lawyers is a matter of professional conduct.

-PRIVATE VERSUS PUBLIC INTERNET ACCESS
+PRIVATE VS PUBLIC INTERNET ACCESS

-PROFESSIONAL PROTECTION OF INFORMATION
+PROFESSIONAL PROTECTION OF EMAIL INFORMATION

 CYBERCRIMINALS STEAL EMAILS